eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 A collection of possibly useful methods and functions.

 Currently consisting of:
-void ESSBeginAlertPanel(...)
+void ESSBeginAlertSheet(...)
-void ESSBeginInformationalAlertPanel(...)
+void ESSBeginInformationalAlertSheet(...)
-void ESSBeginCriticalAlertPanel(...)
+void ESSBeginCriticalAlertSheet(...)

-These three functions are basically the same as their NSBegin*AlertPanel(...) counterparts, only that they use blocks for callbacks, not @selectors.
+These three functions are basically the same as their NSBegin*AlertSheet(...) counterparts, only that they use blocks for callbacks, not @selectors.

-You might notice that the NSBegin*AlertPanel functions are declared in the header of the NSPanel class.
+You might notice that the NSBegin*AlertSheet functions are declared in the header of the NSSheet class.
-But since ESSBegin*AlertPanel builds on NSBegin*AlertPanel, it still uses the @selector callbacks to do its stuff which needs an instance of a class, and NSApplication is the perfect place for that, since any cocoa app has an instance of it.
+But since ESSBegin*AlertSheet builds on NSBegin*AlertSheet, it still uses the @selector callbacks to do its stuff which needs an instance of a class, and NSApplication is the perfect place for that, since any cocoa app has an instance of it.

 ## First, the License Agreement